mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 <!-- ADD IN MORE DETAILS FROM REPORT AND OTHER SOURCES
 HERE ABOUT THE GAP AND NEED TO ADDRESS IT.  -->

 The After the Reboot report also had concerning observations.
 The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
+Given this concern it is important that as educators we explore promising tactics for inclusion including the use of games and game making.

 <!-- While the focus of this research was to support the delivery of the computing curriculum in schools, it is worth mentioning that there is a rich stream of computing projects and associated research that happen outside of the classroom.
 In a previous chapter I outlined the advantages and challenge of bringing a project-based approach into the classroom.  -->